-Certain passages in documents 2 and 5 have been withheld because they reveal specific views, concerns and interests of different stakeholders regarding negotiations with Mercosur.
+Certain passages in documents 7, 9 and 10 have been redacted and the entire document 12a has been withheld because their disclosure would reveal specific views, concerns and interests of different stakeholders regarding negotiations with Mexico and Mercosur.
 They contain commercial priorities, strategies and concerns these stakeholder have.
 There is a reasonably foreseeable risk that the public disclosure of this information would harm the commercial interests of the entities and companies concerned, as it could be exploited by competitors to undermine their competitive positions in third countries and their relationship with the other economic operators in such markets.

-All this information was shared with the Commission in order to provide useful input and support for the EU's objectives in its trade negotiations with Mercosur.
+All this information was shared with the Commission in order to provide useful input and support for the EU's objectives in its trade negotiations with Mexico and Mercosur.
 Economic operators typically share information with the Commission so that the latter can determine how to best position itself in the negotiations in order to protect its strategic interests and those of its industry, workers and citizens.
 Ensuring that the Commission continues to receive access to this information and that the industry engages in open and frank discussions with the Commission, are key elements for the success of the internal and external policies of the EU and its international negotiations.
 Bringing in the public domain specific business related information that companies share with the Commission may prevent the Commission from receiving access to such information in the future.